robshape/deck/README.md

 # Deck

-An experiment implementing a deckbuilding game in code.
+An experiment implementing a [deck-building game](https://en.wikipedia.org/wiki/Deck-building_game) in code.
 For fun.

 ## License